becarpenter/book6/8. Deployment Status/Deployment in the enterprise.md

 [Indian](https://cnlabs.in/IPv6_Mon/generate_industry.html) enterprises.

 DNS has a good support in all cases: more than 50% of the enterprises in the three economies considered have AAAA records, a sign that IPv6 support is generally available.
-The same cannot be said or the other services that have much lower adoption.
-The future RFC
-[IPv6 Status](https://datatracker.ietf.org/doc/draft-ietf-v6ops-ipv6-deployment/) provides other statistics about more specific industry domains.
+The same cannot be said or the other services that have much lower adoption. \[[RFC9386](https://www.rfc-editor.org/info/rfc9386)] provides other statistics about more specific industry domains.

 What are the factors hindering the adoption of IPv6 in the enterprise?
-Appendix B of [IPv6 Status](https://datatracker.ietf.org/doc/draft-ietf-v6ops-ipv6-deployment/) reports the result of a poll issued by the [Industry Network Technology Council (INTC)](https://industrynetcouncil.org/) to check the need for IPv6 training by some medium and large US enterprises.
+Appendix B of \[[RFC9386](https://www.rfc-editor.org/info/rfc9386)] reports the result of a poll issued by the [Industry Network Technology Council (INTC)](https://industrynetcouncil.org/) to check the need for IPv6 training by some medium and large US enterprises.